openstreetmap/openstreetmap-website/FAQ.md

 drive.
 This is a great way to reach a lot of people!

 1. Please review the Operations Working Group's [Banner Policy](https://operations.osmfoundation.org/policies/banner/) to know whether your event qualifies for a front-page banner.
 2. Create the banner image.
-Some guidelines:
+The image needs to:
-   * Image should be 350px wide (exactly) x 350px tall (or shorter).
+   * be exactly 350px wide and at most 350px tall,
-   * Use a standard web image format (.gif, .jpg, .png)
-   * Note that a close 'X' button will be drawn over the top right 60x60px corner of the banner, so please do not put anything important in that space.
+   * be in PNG format,
+   * have nothing important in the top-right 60x60px corner of the banner which has a close 'X' button overlayed, and
+   * have sufficient visual contrast with the colours #cccccc and #999999 so the 'X' can be seen.
 3. Prepare a pull request which includes the following:
    * The banner should be saved under the [`app/assets/images/banners/`](https://github.com/openstreetmap/openstreetmap-website/tree/master/app/assets/images/banners) folder, and should have a name that makes it clear what it is for (e.g. `donate-2017.jpg`)
    * Edit [`config/banners.yml`](https://github.com/openstreetmap/openstreetmap-website/blob/master/config/banners.yml) to contain an entry for the event banner.
 It should contain the following: